ankypant/angular-initializr/README.md

 navGuards, Http-interceptor, Lazy loading, Shared modules, Core modules, json-server, proxy-config.json etc.

-I have also replaced the default unit testing frameworks `Jasime & Karma` with `Jest` (with some unit testing) to increase the performance.
 This starter project also comes with the awesome `Cypress` testing framework (Login example included), which replaces the default `e2e` framework used in Angular projects.